quii/learn-go-with-tests/structs/readme.md

 The syntax for declaring methods is almost the same as functions and that's because they're so similar.
 The only difference is the syntax of the method receiver `func (receiverName RecieverType) MethodName(args)`.

-When your method is called on an variable of that type, you get your reference to it's data via the receiverName variable.
-In many other programming languages this is done implicitly and you access the reciever via `this`.
+When your method is called on an variable of that type, you get your reference to it's data via the `receiverName` variable.
+In many other programming languages this is done implicitly and you access the receiver via `this`.

 It is a convention in Go to have the receiver variable be the first letter of the type.